celery/celery/README.rst

-    * When a task has been executed, the return value can be stored using either a MySQL/Oracle/PostgreSQL/SQLite database, Memcached, or Tokyo Tyrant back-end.
-For high-performance you can also use AMQP to publish results.
+    * When a task has been executed, the return value can be stored using either a MySQL/Oracle/PostgreSQL/SQLite database, Memcached, `MongoDB`_ or `Tokyo Tyrant`_ back-end.
+For high-performance you can also use AMQP messages to publish results.

     * If the task raises an exception, the exception instance is stored, instead of the return value.